Muadh-Adekunle-Monsuru/University-Notes/CPS 203/203 Past Papers Solved.md

 10.  `<p>`: Defines a paragraph of text.
 ```

+## What is a Cookie?

+A cookie is often used to identify a user.
+A cookie is a small file that the server embeds on the user's computer.
+Each time the same computer requests a page with a browser, it will send the cookie too.
+With PHP, you can both create and retrieve cookie values.

 Write PHP codes to display your personal details to include Name, Matriculation Number, Email Address, Hall of residence, Room No, and favorite food 15marks